mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/DKP-upgrade/upgrade-kommander/index.md

 - [Download][download-binary] and install the latest DKP CLI binary on your computer.
 - Ensure you are on DKP version 2.1 or 2.1.1 and Kubernetes version 1.21.
 - If you have attached clusters, ensure they are on Kubernetes versions 1.19, 1.20 or 1.21.
 To upgrade your Kubernetes version, refer to [AKS][AKS], [AWS][AWS], [Azure][Azure], [EKS][EKS], [pre-provisioned][pre-provisioned] documentation. [enterprise type="inline" size="small"/]
-- Review the [Platform Application version updates][Platform-apps] that are part of this upgrade.
+- Review the [Platform Application version updates][platform-apps] that are part of this upgrade.

 ## Upgrade Kommander